GenAI Use Cases

 Powering GenAI Use Cases with Kubeflow

-Kubeflow Projects are powered every stage of GenAI application lifecycle.
+Kubeflow Projects are powering every stage of the GenAI application lifecycle

 From generating synthetic data to retrieval-augmented generation (RAG), fine-tuning large language models (LLMs), hyperparameter optimization, inference at scale, and evaluation, Kubeflow’s modular, Kubernetes-native architecture makes building end-to-end GenAI pipelines both reproducible and production-ready.